bcgov/sso-keycloak/k6/README.md

 #### Running the test locally

+These tests are adapted from the Ministry of Education's Student Online Access Module (SOAM), [load testing framework](https://github.com/bcgov/EDUC-KEYCLOAK-SOAM/blob/refs%2Fheads%2Fmaster/testing%2Fk6%2FREADME.md).
 The tests can be un locally by using the `docker-compose.yml` file in the `k6-runner` directory.
 From the `k6-runner` directory, run:

 ```
 docker-compose run k6 run -e CONFIG=/config/config.json /scripts/constantRateAllFlows.js